Key Takeaways

 Unlike traditional programs that rely on existing staff to implement changes alongside their regular duties, BlueBin deploys full-time, dedicated transformation teams.
 BJC HealthCare's system-wide implementation utilized four simultaneous teams, each focused on specific facilities, ensuring rapid deployment without burdening hospital staff.

 Traditional programs spend months designing, sourcing, and customizing solutions.
-Turnkey transformation arrives with everything ready: hardware, software, labels, bins, racks, and training materials.
+Turnkey transformation arrives with everything ready: hardware, software, labels, two-bin Kanban racks, and training materials — fully configured for your facility before the team arrives.
 This eliminates the procurement delays that add months to traditional timelines.

 BlueBin's five-phase transformation process—Assess, Design, Embed, Deploy, Sustain—represents a refined methodology perfected across 300+ hospital implementations.
 Each phase has defined deliverables, timelines, and success criteria, eliminating the trial-and-error that extends traditional programs.